law-dwg/LSQR-CUDA/README.md

 These values vary, but show a speedup of at least 2x for the CUDA-SPARSE implementation and 1.5x for the CUSPARSE-SPARSE implementation for all tests.

 Surprisingly, the CUDA-SPARSE implementation outperformed the CUSPARSE-SPARSE implementation on all executions of LSQR.
 This is likely due to an error in the MatrixCUSPARSE code, as the pre-defined NVIDIA libraries often outperform CUDA kernels written from scratch.
-Both, however, outperformed the scipy-lsqr CPU solver and show display the benefit of running LSQR on a GPU.
+Both, however, outperformed the scipy-lsqr CPU solver and display the benefit of running LSQR on a GPU.

 ### Dense input implementations